 Absolutely.
 Washington, DC offers students a rich variety of opportunities to interact with professionals in a variety of career fields.
 Over 90% of our graduate students get at least one internship during the course of their time in SIS.
 There are several mechanisms for career/internship support in SIS.
 The AU Career Center is an excellent resource for advice, planning, job/internship openings, resume critiques, mock interviews, career fairs, and merit award assistance and advising.
 There are dedicated Career Center staff members who work exclusively with SIS students.
 Additionally, both your academic and your faculty advisors will be valuable in assisting with internship and career ideas and opportunities.
 SIS's 15,000+ alumni worldwide are also excellent resources.
 The Alumni Career Network comprises more than 2,000 alumni who have specifically volunteered to assist students in exploring the range of careers in international affairs.

 What kind of study abroad opportunities do you offer?

 SIS offers a wide array of study abroad programs.
 These include dual-degree partnerships, semester programs, summer classes, and internship opportunities with over 90 partner organizations overseas.
 Learn more here.

-I may have an opportunity to intern at the State Department this Fall.
 When can I register and earn internship credits?

 - Students can pursue internships for academic credit after completing one semester at AU.